yahia-SA/music_services/README.md

 }
 ```

-> 🔐 In production, tighten these rules with authentication.
+> 🔐 For production apps, replace these permissive rules with secure rules that validate authenticated user access.

 ---